April 15 marks start of Florida’s bat maternity season

 Bats are beneficial to people and are an important part of the ecosystem.
 The state’s native bats help keep insect populations under control, with the average bat eating hundreds of insects a night.
-In addition to the benefit of keeping mosquitoes and other night-flying insects at bay for residents enjoying the outdoors, the dollar value of insect suppression by bats to U.S. agriculture has been estimated to be in the billions.
+In addition to the benefit of keeping mosquitoes and other insects at bay for residents enjoying the outdoors, the value of insect suppression by bats to U.S. agriculture has been estimated to be in the billions of dollars.

-There are ways that residents can help bats thrive in Florida:
+There are several ways that Florida residents and visitors can help bats:

 - Preserve natural roost sites, including trees with cavities and peeling bark.
 Dead fronds left on palms can also provide roosting spots for bats.